tsleng93/SchoolReopeningStrategies/README.md

 To generate the plots for the PCR and LFT test probability profiles (Supplementary Figure S1), users should run the code 'test_probability_profiles.m'.
 Test probability profiles for symptomatic individuals were obtained directly from [Hellewell et al. (2020)](https://cmmid.github.io/topics/covid19/pcr-positivity-over-time.html).
 Test probability profiles for asymptomatic individuals were obtained by assuming that profiles were equal to that of symptomatic individuals until the peak of infection, but then decay more rapidly.

-To generate the underlying data and plots for the sensitivity analyses (Supplementary Figures S2-S4), users should run the code 'sensitivity_analyses.m'
+To generate the underlying data and plots for the sensitivity analyses (Supplementary Figures S3-S6), users should run the code 'sensitivity_analyses.m'

-To generate the underlying data and plots for Supplementary Figure 5, users should run the code 'suppfigure_K.m'.
+To generate the underlying data and plots for Figure 3, and Supplementary Figures S7-S11) users should run the code 'additional_plots.m'.

 # ReadMe - Quantifying pupil-to-pupil SARS-CoV-2 transmission